memset0/membot/README.md

 <h1>membot</h1>

-Yet Another Open Source & Cross-platform Chatbot Powered by koishi
+Yet Another Open Source & Cross-platform Chatbot Powered by Koishi

 ### Usage

-This project is dependent on *ffmpeg* to handle media files, make sure you have it installed on your system.
+> This project is dependent on `ffmpeg` to handle media files, make sure you have it installed on your system.

 ```shell
 yarn